310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Kuro %}
 Oh yeah, Tetsu talks like that even on HoldHands, huh?

-On the other hand, you’ve got Kanzaki who’s so polite and respectful with all his pretty words, you'd think he’s the daughter of a wealthy family, or somethin’.
+On the other hand, you’ve got Kanzaki who’s so polite and respectful with all his pretty words, you’d think he’s the daughter of a wealthy family, or somethin’.
 {% endbubble %}

 {% bubble Chiaki %}
 Yeah, all of our kids value their individuality.
-That's the kind of unit that we are.
+That’s the kind of unit that we are.

-But to get back on topic — It sounds like we've got a real crisis on our hands, Kiryu.
+But to get back on topic — It sounds like we’ve got a real crisis on our hands, Kiryu.

 It seems that our unit members were asked by the local Okinawan idols to come to the rescue.
-They're asking us to protect them from the ES idols’ tyranny.
+They’re asking us to protect them from the ES idols’ tyranny.
 {% endbubble %}

 {% bubble Kuro %}